mozilla-l10n/documentation/tools/mercurial/creating_mercurial_patch.md

 ### Landing the patch

 Once the patch has been reviewed, you have two options:
-* If you have L3 access to the repository, you can use Autoland to land your commit directly from MozReview.
+* If you have L3 access to the repository, you can use [Lando](https://moz-conduit.readthedocs.io/en/latest/lando-user.html) to land your commit directly.
 If your reviewer has it, you can ask them to land.
 * You can set the `checkin-needed` keyword in the bug, and sheriffs will land it from you.

 ## Creating a patch using Queues